Sandeep0076/Rag-Chatbot/docs/README_CHAT_WITH_MULTIPLE_FILES.md

    - Files can also be sourced from URLs using the `urls` parameter
    - Each file receives a unique `file_id`

-2. **Embedding Generation**
+2. **Parallel Embedding Generation**
+   - Multiple files are processed concurrently using parallel embedding creation
+   - The system automatically detects which files need embeddings vs. which need username updates
-   - For each file, embeddings are created using Azure OpenAI's text-embedding-ada-002 model
+   - For each file, embeddings are created using only Azure OpenAI embedding model (1536 dimensions)
+   - These unified embeddings are used by all models (including Gemini)
-   - Embeddings are stored in ChromaDB with a collection name pattern: `{collection_name_prefix}{file_id}`
+   - Embeddings are stored in ChromaDB with collection path: `./chroma_db/{file_id}/azure`
+   - Concurrency is controlled via semaphores to prevent resource exhaustion
    - Each file's metadata is stored in a `file_info.json` file containing:
      - Original filename
      - Upload timestamp
      - File type
-     - Username(s) associated with the file
+     - Username(s) associated with the file (merged across users automatically)
-     - Embedding status
+     - Embedding status (in_progress → ready_for_chat → completed)

 ### Multi-File Chat Workflow